Static Forms Are Killing Your Conversion Rate: Here's the Alternative

 What's wrong with static forms specifically

 They don't adapt.
-If a customer's situation changes mid-form — they select a different product type, they indicate a different income range — the form doesn't respond.
+If a customer's situation changes mid form, such as selecting a different product type or indicating a different income range, the form doesn't respond.
 The same fields remain.
 The same requirements apply.

 They fail in ways that aren't helpful.
 When a customer's input fails validation, the error message is often generic.
 "Invalid input" or "field required" doesn't tell the customer what to do.
 They're left to guess.